 Here we are, this is the first article of 2021.
 I hope it will be a better year for everyone.
 As for me, I hope that in this new year the number of articles on this blog can increase.
-We have several projects in mind, opening a YouTube channel, creating a podcast and much more, and who knows maybe one day we will be able to make this dissemination activity a real job.
-Yes, you noticed well, I'm speaking in the plural, why?
-Simply because bioinformatici.com in a few months will be managed by two people, me, Omar Almolla, the "voice" of this blog and Luciana Gaccione, the one who manages the structure and the social soul of the blog and who, also having the my own kind of education, keep me from writing too much nonsense.
+We have several projects in mind, opening a YouTube channel, creating a podcast and much more, and who knows maybe one day we will be able to make this disclosure activity a real job.
+Yes, you noticed well, I’m speaking in the plural, why?
+Simply because Bioinformaticamente is managed by two people, me, Omar Almolla, the “voice” of this blog and Luciana Gaccione, the one who manages the structure and the social soul of the blog and who, also having the my own kind of education, keep me from writing too much nonsense.
 I can say that we have an internal peer review system.

-Ok, I didn't want to talk to you about this, but as usual I got caught up in the desire to write.
+Ok, I didn’t want to talk to you about this, but I got carried away.

-The FASTA file is a text file that contains either a nucleotide sequence of DNA or RNA or an amino acid sequence of a protein and information relating thereto.
+The FASTA file is a text file that contains a nucleotide sequence of DNA or RNA or an amino acid sequence of a protein and related information.
 The structure of a FASTA file is very simple.
 In it we find two lines:

 - The second line provides the sequence of nitrogenous bases, in the case of DNA or RNA, or of amino acids in the case of proteins.
 Regarding the second line of the FASTA file, an important consideration must be made